 Configuring Password Return with RADIUS

-When users log on by using password return, they can access all of the allowed network resources in the internal network, including Citrix Endpoint Management, StoreFront, and the Web Interface.
+When users log on by using password return, they can access all allowed network resources in the internal network, including Citrix Endpoint Management, StoreFront, and the Web Interface.

 To enable single sign-on by using returned passwords, you configure a RADIUS authentication policy on Citrix Gateway by using the Password Vendor Identifier and Password Attribute Type parameters.
 These two parameters return the user’s Windows password to Citrix Gateway.